 Updates of information

-User with the valid Short-Term GTA and/or Long-Term GTA is obliged to notify the Transporter through the Gastrans Electronic Data Platform on every change of business and other data indicated in the Request for Access to the System, Short-Term GTA and/or Long-Term GTA, immediately upon occurrence or becoming aware of occurred change, and to submit evidence confirming substance of the occurred change.
-Transporter may, at any moment, or upon receipt of notification, require provision of additional information or delivery of evidences in connection with the occurred change.
+User with the valid Short-Term GTA and/or Long-Term GTA is obliged to notify the Transporter through the Gastrans Electronic Data Platform on every change of business and other data indicated in the Request for Access to the System, Short-Term GTA and/or Long-Term GTA, immediately upon occurrence or becoming aware of occurred change, and to submit evidence confirming substance of the occurred change, unless the official register on the occurred change is held by competent body in the Republic of Serbia.
+Transporter may, at any moment, or upon receipt of notification, require provision of additional information or delivery of evidence in connection with the occurred change.

 Change of individuals which has been indicated by the User as contact persons having certain authorisations pursuant to the GEDP User Agreement, as well as change of level of their authorisation shall be performed in line with the GEDP User Agreement.